 Egypt: Striving to deliver 8% of tradable hydrogen by 2040

-However, to realise this generation potential, the countries will need to develop a comprehensive infrastructure for the production, storage and transport of green hydrogen, based on an assessment of multiple technologies and solutions like pipelines, refueling stations and storage facilities.
-This will be addressed in the LOHCBridge project by a pre-feasibility study on LOHC hydrogen transport infrastructure in Egypt and Morocco compared to other transport options, and by identifying essential product or project design elements.
+However, to realise this potential, the countries will need to develop a comprehensive infrastructure for the production, storage and transport of green hydrogen.
+Therefore, assessing multiple technologies and solutions such as pipelines, refueling stations and storage facilities is of the utmost importance.
+The LOHC Bridge project will address this topic in form of a pre-feasibility study comparing LOHC hydrogen transport infrastructure in Egypt and Morocco to other transport options, and identifying essential product or project design elements.

-Key local stakeholders, such as the operators of the Suez Canal Economic Zone in Egypt and IRESEN (L’Institut de Recherche en Énergie Solaire et Énergies Nouvelles) in Morocco will be involved in the analysis phase and in workshops for sharing and assessing study results.
-H2Uppp in Egypt and Morocco will support Hydrogenious as needed with networking and results presentations in the Egyptian and Moroccan markets.
+Key local stakeholders, such as the operators of the Suez Canal Economic Zone in Egypt and IRESEN (L’Institut de Recherche en Énergie Solaire et Énergies Nouvelles) in Morocco will participate in the analysis phase and workshops to share and assess study results.
+H2Uppp in Egypt and Morocco will support Hydrogenious with networking and results presentations in the Egyptian and Moroccan markets as needed.